flonadb/flonadb/README.md

     ```
    We define a single client account, the client is assigned id `client-one`, a secret `secret-one` and granted access
    to a single database instance logically identified as `mysql-prod`.
 In later steps, we will see how the server is
    configured to locate this file.
-In the [client setup](#client-setup), we will also see how the clients are configured
+In the [Client Setup](#client-setup), we will also see how the clients are configured
    to use the client id and secret to authenticate with the server.
 6. `application.properties` is a standard Spring Boot [application properties](https://docs.spring.io/spring-boot/docs/3.1.5/reference/htmlsingle/#appendix.application-properties)
    file, the example file contains the properties below.